IRDG2OI/seatizen-to-zenodo/README.md

 ```
 python folders_preparation.py
 ```
-This will process every sessions of the folder indicated in the config.json file. <br/>
+This will process every session of the folder indicated in the config.json file. <br/>
 If you want to process a specific session in the folder, you can do so by adding the argument **--session-index** to the previous command:
 ```
 python folders_preparation.py --session-index 1